 01 Sep Experience gorilla tracking and habituation in Uganda

-Gorilla tracking and habituation in Uganda are a real privilege.
+It’s a real privilege to experience gorilla tracking and habituation in Uganda.
 These enchanting mountain gorillas only live in the Virunga mountains, spanning DRC, Rwanda and Uganda, and Uganda’s Bwindi Impenetrable National Park.

 Although numbers historically plummeted due to poaching, loss of habitat, disease and civil unrest, tireless conservation efforts have pulled the species back from near extinction.

 Studies show that mountain gorilla numbers have been rising steadily in recent years.
 In late 2018 they were officially reclassified from critically endangered to endangered.